 Running Water and Drain

 A kitchen sink with running water and a proper drainage system is non-negotiable.
-Make sure your sink is appropriately sized and located conveniently within the kitchen layout.
+Per the California Plumbing Code, your sink must be appropriately sized and located conveniently within the kitchen layout.

 Stove or Stove Hookup

 Your ADU kitchen must include a stove or at least a stove hookup.
 Microwaves and ovens are helpful but cannot replace a stove.
-Ensure the electrical and gas connections meet safety standards.
+Ensure the electrical and gas connections meet safety standards per the California Electrical Code.

 Tips for Designing a Kitchen that Meets ADU Regulations